-The final and conclusive answers are submitted to the highest court of a forum, which may be Federal or State, it depends on the jurisdiction, where the awards could be rendered upon the parties involved in the dispute.
-As far as the expenses of the arbitration are concerned, they are borne equally by the parties involves in the arbitration.
+The final and conclusive answers are submitted to the highest court of a forum, which may be Federal or State depending on the jurisdiction, where awards could be rendered upon the parties involved in the dispute.
+As far as the expenses of the arbitration are concerned, they are borne equally by the parties involved in the arbitration.
 The parties involved in the disputes either pay for or bear the cost of their experts, counsel or evidence.
-The formal process exists in the Nassau Community College which is necessary to be followed by the parties.
-The parties are required to be validating and present in the good standing, and there should be no labor dispute or stoppage of the operation by the disputes.
+This formal process exists in the Nassau Community College which must be followed by the disputing parties.
+The parties are required to be validate and present in the good standing, and there should be no labor dispute or stoppage of the operation by the disputes.
 It is also necessary for the parties that there should be no pending action, legal, administrative or another kind of proceeding (Nassau Community College, 2016).

 Disputing System at Onondaga Community College

-Onondaga Community College is the College which is similar to the Nassau Community College.
-Onondaga Community College also addresses the disputes, and formal conflict process also exists in the college.
-The policy in the Onondaga Community College is designed in order to provide the mechanism to the college student to solve the dispute in the manner which is fair for both of the parties involved in the dispute.
-In order to register the dispute for the final course grade, it is necessary for the student to initiate the dispute procedure according to the dates of grades which are 1st March and 1st October for the summer and spring grades.
+Onondaga Community College is similar to the Nassau Community College.
+Onondaga Community College also addresses disputes and a formal conflict process also exists in the college.
+The policy of Onondaga Community College is designed to provide a mechanism to the college student to solve the dispute in a manner which is fair for both of the parties involved in the dispute.
+In order to register a dispute for the final course grade, it is necessary for the student to initiate the dispute procedure according to the dates of grades which are 1st March and 1st October for the summer and spring grades.
 After passing the due dates, the disputes are not allowed to register as per the policy of the Onondaga Community College (Onondaga Community College, 2016).

-The student has full right to contact the Chairperson department of the instructor in the case of absence of instructor at the time of registering disputes.
-The department chair will utilize the grade and record the dispute in the case of non-availability of the instructor.
-There are three stages for the resolving the grade disputes.
-Although the dispute is expected to be resolved at Stage 1, but if not, then Stage 2 and Stage 3 of this procedure are also available for the student for resolving the cases.
+The student has the full right to contact the Chairperson in the department of the instructor in the case that instructor is absent at the time of registering disputes.
+The Department Chair will utilize the grade and record the dispute in the case of non-availability of the instructor.
+There are three stages for resolving grade disputes.
+Although the dispute is expected to be resolved at Stage 1, Stage 2 and Stage 3 of this procedure are also available to the student for resolving cases.

-At stage 1, the Instructor/Student Conference exists, in which it is a requirement for the student to have instructor which will bring all the evidence for discussion.
-The instructor will explain the reason for the dispute which brought in front and will also explain the grading policy of the instructor as well.
-The records will be presented according to the rules of College Academics.
-The student will also have to prove the evidence that the violation occurs and the reason of bringing forward the disputes.
-In the case, no resolution confronted, the dispute will forward to the stage 2 and Stage where the chairperson will hear the dispute.
+At Stage 1, the Instructor/Student Conference exists in which it is a requirement for the student to bring all the evidence for discussion.
+The instructor will explain the reason for the dispute and will also explain the grading policy of the instructor.
+The records will be presented according to the Rules of College Academics.
+The student will also have to prove a violation occured and offer reason for bringing forward the dispute.
+I If no resolution can be reached at this stage, the dispute will go forward to Stage 2 where the Chairperson will hear the dispute.